topitbopit/RedlinePack/README.md

 #### Importing
 RedlinePack handles importing other files via three different pseudo functions:
 - `IMPORT`, which loads a single file and returns it as a function
-- `MPORT_MULTI`, which imports each file within a directory as it's own function, independent of each other
+- `IMPORT_MULTI`, which imports each file within a directory as it's own function, independent of each other
 - `IMPORT_DIR`, which loads every file within a directory into one single function

 > Only `IMPORT` and `IMPORT_MULTI` can return values!